dezoito/fw1-clipping/README.md

 Notice that I added these folders to the project's root:

-**/customtags** - Well, stores the few custom tags used in this project (I made one to handle pagination)
+**/customtags** - It stores the few custom tags used in this project (I made one to handle pagination)

 **/lib** - Stores User Defined Functions and UDF libraries